Guide

 Horizontal scaling increments or decrements resource allocation for a workload of whole pods at a time, so it is not necessarily well suited for workloads that do not need or benefit from having more than one instance of a pod.

-Autonomous Rightsizing for K8S Workloads
+Autonomous Rightsizing for Kubernetes Workloads

 Automated vertical autoscaling designed to scale for 100K+ containers